cloudant/cloudant-sync-eap/index.md

 The first part of the EAP is a basic datastore and replication engine for Android.
 The datastore implements a native-code friendly API.
-This API is differs from CouchDB's: we retain the [MVCC](http://en.wikipedia.org/wiki/Multiversion_concurrency_control) data model but not the HTTP-centric API.
+This API differs from CouchDB's: we retain the [MVCC](http://en.wikipedia.org/wiki/Multiversion_concurrency_control) data model but not the HTTP-centric API.